4 Helpful Ways to Plan Out Your Standards Based Curriculum for ELA

 Building a Scope & Sequence or Pacing Guide is going to be an excellent tool for your ELA planning.
 Be sure to find a way to organize and store your files so that you don’t have to reinvent the wheel each year!

 Initially, you are going to need to find out what your state and district requirements are.
 Some districts will already have a pre-made scope and sequence or loosely outlined pacing guide.
-Additionally, some schools have mandatory programs that will need to be considered when mapping out your year.
+Additionally, some schools have mandatory programs that will need to be considered when mapping out your standards based curriculum.

 Once you have your district timelines, take a close look at where they may be lacking.
 Look for standards that your students have struggled with in the past and fill in gaps with additional time or material for those skills.
 If you’re allowed to, revamp the timeline to fit your unit themes or desired topics of study.